preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

 .. image:: document-rollup-settings-display-card-new3.png

 + **Title**: Select property to to get the title from.
-+ **Modified At**: Select the property to get this information from.
++ **Modified at**: Select the property to get this information from.
-+ **Modified By**: Select the property to get this information from.
++ **Modified by**: Select the property to get this information from.
-+ **Show Modified By Info**: If it should be shown who the latest version of this document was created by, select this option.
++ **Show modified by info**: If it should be shown who the latest version of this document was created by, select this option.
-+ **Show Action Buttons**: Makes the following options available in a menu: "Copy link" and "Source library".
++ **Show action buttons**: Makes the following options available in a menu: "Copy link" and "Source library".
 + **Trim by Following Site**: If this option is selected only documents from sites the logged in user follows are displayed in the list.
-+ **Sort By**: Select the column the list should be sorted by.
++ **Sort by**: Select the column the list should be sorted by.
 + **Paging**: Select paging for the list here.
 It can be "No paging", "Classic" or "Scroll".
-+ **Item Limit**: Set the item limit to display in each "page" of the list.
++ **Item limit**: Set the item limit to display in each "page" of the list.
 + **Padding**: Use this setting for padding around the contents in the block.

-For Card View, you can also edit Card Spacing, available under STYLES:
+For Card view, you can also edit card spacing, available under STYLES:

 .. image:: document-rollup-settings-display-card-style.png